Year: 2023

 The Process

-The creative process for this project begin with research into the underwater world, focusing on the sounds and textures of the environment.
+The creative process for this project begins with research into the underwater world, focusing on the sounds and textures of the environment.
 I also consulted with my friend who is a certified scuba diver to gain a deeper understanding of the underwater ecosystem.
 He shared some real photos of underwater which I used for reference while creating the visuals in unreal engine.

 User Experience